You are here:

 By Louise Salmon, Senior Family Consultant, Hobart Family Law Registry

-After graduating with a Master of Applied Mental Health Studies from HETI, Louise secured a senior position in the family law court and was asked to contribute her psychiatry expertise at a leadership level.
-She explains how HETI gave her confidence to take the next step in her career.
+After graduating with a Master of Applied Mental Health Studies from HETI Higher Education, Louise secured a senior position in the family law court and was asked to contribute her psychiatry expertise at a leadership level.
+She explains how HETI Higher Education gave her confidence to take the next step in her career.

-When I enrolled in the Master of Applied Mental Health Studies at HETI, I was working in Sydney as a Family Consultant.
+When I enrolled in the Master of Applied Mental Health Studies at HETI Higher Education, I was working in Sydney as a Family Consultant.
 My role involved dealing with children and families, and providing assessments to the court.
 The judiciary considered my assessments when making decisions that would significantly impact the family, so it was a really complex and responsible role.

 Some of the children I was seeing had a lot of mental health troubles, so I wanted to learn more about children’s experiences with stress and trauma.
 I was doing my own personal study to stay informed, but I really wanted that in-depth knowledge and clinical framework to guide my work.